KeyurParkhi/KeyurParkhi/README.md

 ## Hello, I'm Keyur Parkhi.

 I’m a passionate and performance-driven data enthusiast with a strong foundation in **Statistics, Machine Learning, and NLP**, currently pursuing an **M.Sc. in Statistics & Data Science** at NMIMS Mumbai **(CGPA: 9.94/10)**.
-I also hold a **B.Sc. in Statistics** with a top-ranking CGPA of 9.97/10 and have been recognized with multiple academic excellence awards.
+I also hold a **B.Sc. in Statistics** from Ramnarain Ruia Autonomous College with a top-ranking CGPA of 9.97/10 and have been recognized with multiple academic excellence awards.
 I’m deeply curious about the **why** behind the numbers and committed to continuous learning in the field of data science and analytics.
-I’m open to **internships, research collaborations**, and **opportunities** in Data Science & Analytics to contribute to this data-driven world.
+I’m open to **internships, research collaborations**, and **opportunities** in Data Science & Analytics and eager to contribute to this data-driven world.

 ---